H2Oxi/assassyn-public/python/assassyn/codegen/verilog/system.md

 The function manages several CIRCTDumper state variables:

 - `sram_payload_arrays`: Set of arrays that are SRAM payloads
-- `external_modules`: List of external modules in the system
+- `external_intrinsics`: List of `ExternalIntrinsic` nodes encountered in the system
+- `external_classes`: Unique set of external classes that require PyCDE wrappers
 - `array_write_port_mapping`: Maps arrays to write port assignments
 - `downstream_dependencies`: Maps downstream modules to their dependencies
 - `async_callees`: Maps modules to their callers